 Methodology—How We Evaluated Square for Retail

-To review Square for Retail, and all POS systems, we test each system ourselves.
+To review Square for Retail, as with all POS systems, we tested the software ourselves.
 We start by looking at affordability along with a core set of features every POS should have, including a speedy checkout flow, thorough transaction management, CRM, stock tracking, employee management, and reporting.
 Ease of use, customer support, and the overall value each system offers are always heavily considered.

 We use these criteria to examine the best overall POS systems.
-However, when looking at specific use cases, such as for retailers, complex inventory management, or mobile POS, we adjust the criteria to match the needs of those business types, which is why every POS has multiple scores across our site depending on the use case you are looking for.
+However, when looking at specific use cases, such as tools for retailers, complex inventory management, or mobile POS systems, we adjust the criteria to match the needs of those business type—which is why every POS has multiple scores across our site, depending on the use case you are looking for.

 Click through the tabs below for our retail POS evaluation criteria: